 Review: Diamondback El Oso Dos & El Oso Grande

-Our main requirements were:
+Our main considerations and requirements were:

--Large tires to float over soft ground while hauling a lot of weight.
+Large tires to float over soft ground while hauling a lot of weight.

--2 Wheeled bikes for going on mountain biking trails.
+Two wheels for going on mountain biking trails.

 So after looking at the options and our requirements, we decided on the Diamondback El Oso Dos and El Oso Grande.
 We were now two of the crazy fat bike people!

 We were able to purchase these bikes on Diamondback's Black Friday sale, making these 2 fat beauties the cheapest entry level fat bike that we could find at the time (2017).